 - The audit will assess the cyber maturity of your organisation’s four key areas: people, process, technology and policy

 - A security assessment will involve a minimum of one-day on-site at your organisation.
-However, because this is a tailored service, the scope of works will be bespoke to your needs
+However, because this is a tailored service, the scope of work will be bespoke to your needs

 Request a free consultation to find out what will be suitable for your company’s audit